XULRunner42/marty-nerdland/articles/very-first-blog.markdown

 ## Conclusion

 You should get as many bitcoins as you can, as soon as possible, since they seem to be experiencing exponential growth in value.
-Check out bitcoin at [bitcoin][the bitcoin website].
+Check out bitcoin at [bitcoin][] (the bitcoin website) or any major news outlet.

 For a copy of this blog, contact [kingdon][].
 Thanks for reading!